CREATIVITY

 Getting messy.

-We started simply — quick introductions, a few laughs, and the joy of welcoming some new faces into the room.
+Letting our visions come to life through scraps and clippings.We started simply — quick introductions, a few laughs, and the joy of welcoming some new faces into the room.
 There’s something empowering about saying your name out loud in a space where everyone showed up with intention and a shared desire for clarity.

-Crystal reminded us that January isn’t about rushing — it’s about planting seeds.
+Crystal reminded us that January isn’t about hustling — it’s about planting seeds.
 Loading your subconscious with gentle reminders of your why.
 Realigning yourself with your dreams and goals before the year fully takes shape.

 The groundwork is simple — but it’s profound.